nfdi4plants/Swate-templates/README.md

 # Swate Template Registry

+Swate template registry is a tool used to add new templates to the database, update existing ones, and enable viewing those.

+You can find the Template Registry Service [here](https://str.nfdi4plants.org/).

 ## Workflow

 #### Create Template

 * Check whether a similar template exists already or not and you really need a new one
-* Create a new template with [Swate](https://github.com/nfdi4plants/Swate) or [ARCtrl](https://github.com/nfdi4plants/ARCtrl), following the [template creation guide}(https://nfdi4plants.github.io/nfdi4plants.knowledgebase/swate/swate-template-contribution/)
+* Create a new template with [Swate](https://github.com/nfdi4plants/Swate) or [ARCtrl](https://github.com/nfdi4plants/ARCtrl), following the [template creation guide](https://nfdi4plants.github.io/nfdi4plants.knowledgebase/swate/swate-template-contribution/)
 * Move the template into a subdirectory of [Templates](templates) corresponding to your organization
 * Create a directory with the name of the template and move the template into it
 * Rename the template file based on this pattern: Filename_vMaijorversion.MinorVersion.Patchversion